Plushtoast/dsa5-foundryVTT-wiki/Spellcaster--and--Blessed-One-Creation.md

 For the latter make sure to enter in the effect field
 * +20 AsP or +20 KaP (german)
 * +20 AE or +20 KP (english)
-This will add the number to you maximum Arcane Energy or Karma Points.
+This will add the number to your maximum Arcane Energy or Karma Points.